 The updated work programme can be found here.

-The newcomers' session took place on Tuesday 4 December 2018.
-Mr Marco Carugi, Q2/20 Rapporteur and ITU-T SG20 Mentor delivered the following presentations:
+The newcomers' session took place on Monday 4 September 2017.
+Mr Marco Carugi, Q2/20 Rapporteur and SG20 Mentor delivered the following presentations as contained in

 Summary of Questions' Results

 TD376 "E-learning course on Recommendation ITU-T A.1 : Working Methods of ITU-T Study Groups"